augustoaf/augustoaf/README.md

-Hi, I’m Augusto and here I usually upload code in Java, Python and .Net Core.
-All my codes are related to something that I'm learning (or already learned) for a quick reference.
-The main purpose is to validate a concept, they are non-production code and there is no intention to have a "state of the art" architecture.

-The repositories are related to Apps developed for IoT, Edge Computing and Data engineering, but you may find other kind of apps as well.
-A few of them were carefully considered distributed computing to achieve scalability.
+Hi, I’m Augusto and here is my source code portfolio related to Apps developed to validate a concept or deepening skills in certain areas (they are not production ready code).
+These apps are related to IoT / Edge Computing, Data engineering, AI and Heavy processing.
+A few of them were carefully considered for distributed computing to achieve scalability.